 There is a vast difference between a business and a brand.
-Business can be a routine but brand is something unique.
-Making toothpaste is a business, so many company are there is this business, but ‘Colgate’ is a brand.
+Business can be a routine but the brand is something unique.
+Making toothpaste is a business, so many companies are there in this business, but ‘Colgate’ is a brand.

-Even Colgate is so powerful brand in the mind of people, that even if family is using ‘Pepsodent’ toothpaste but still many of family members call it as ‘Colgate’ only.
+Even Colgate is so powerful brand in the mind of people, that even if the family is using ‘Pepsodent’ toothpaste but still many family members call it as ‘Colgate’ only.

 Businesses survive but Brands thrive.
-When products in any category become commodity, it’s only brand which differentiate them.
-A brand is the best defense to commoditization.
+When products in any category become a commodity, it’s the only brand that differentiates them.
+A brand is the best defense against commoditization.
 When your business just pays the bills for the month, you’re playing checkers and being one-dimensional.
 People are loyal to brands and relationships, not corporations or businesses.

-(Content credit to one of my all-time favourite book ‘The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime’ by MJ DeMarco)
+(Content credit to one of my all-time favorite books ‘The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime’ by MJ DeMarco)

 Business vs Brand